awsdocs/amazon-vpc-user-guide/doc_source/VPC_IAM.md

 }
 ```

-**Option 4: VPC with a private subnet only and AWS managed VPN access**
+**Option 4: VPC with a private subnet only and AWS Site\-to\-Site VPN access**

-The fourth VPC configuration option creates a VPC with a private subnet, and creates a VPN connection between the VPC and your own network\.
+The fourth VPC configuration option creates a VPC with a private subnet, and creates a Site\-to\-Site VPN connection between the VPC and your own network\.
 Unlike the other three options, users do not need permission to create or attach an Internet gateway to the VPC, and they do not need permission to create a route table and associate it with the subnet\.
-They will require the same permissions as listed in the previous example \(option 3\) to establish the VPN connection\.
+They will require the same permissions as listed in the previous example \(option 3\) to establish the Site\-to\-Site VPN connection\.

 None of the API actions in this policy support resource\-level permissions, so you cannot control which specific resources users can use\.